 The Policy workgroup consists of:

 Trade has everything to do with climate justice!
 International trade deals affect the environment in many ways.
-The current “NAFTA 2.0” would encourage further outsourcing of pollution and jobs, offer special handouts to notorious corporate polluters, lock in fossil fuel dependency, and— due to an egregious regulatory chapter—prolong this administration’s polluting legacy for years after leaving office.
+Trump’s “NAFTA 2.0” (also known as USMCA) will encourage further outsourcing of pollution and jobs, offer special handouts to notorious corporate polluters, lock in fossil fuel dependency, and— due to an egregious regulatory chapter—prolong this administration’s polluting legacy for years after leaving office.
 Learn more on the Trade Policy Team page.

 Civic Action Team